mendix/docs/content/developerportal/deploy/private-cloud-supported-environments.md

 {{% /alert %}}

 {{% alert type="info" %}}
-TLS is supported, and preferred if the PostgreSQL supports it.

-Mendix for Private Cloud will first try to connect with TLS enabled; if the server doesn't support TLS, the Mendix Operator will retry connecting without TLS.
+By default, Mendix for Private Cloud will first try to connect with TLS enabled; if the server doesn't support TLS, the Mendix Operator will retry connecting without TLS.
 To ensure compatibility with all PostgreSQL databases (including ones with self-signed certificates), all TLS CAs are trusted by default.

+If Strict TLS is enabled, Mendix for Private Cloud will connect with TLS and validate the Postgres server's TLS certificate.
+In this case, the connection will fail if

+* the Postgres server has an invalid certificate
+* or its certificate is signed by an unknown Certificate Authority
+* or doesn't support TLS.

+The Mendix Operator allows to specify a custom Certificate Authorities to trust.
+This allows to enable Strict TLS even for databases with self-signed certificates.

+For best results, Strict TLS mode should be used for apps running Mendix 8.15.2 and later versions.
 {{% /alert %}}

 ### 4.3 Microsoft SQL Server